-An earlier version of this article was published on July 2019 as part of my Mozilla Fellowship with Privacy International.
+An earlier version of this work was published on July 2019 as part of my Mozilla Fellowship with Privacy International.
 You can find the original post here.

 As you step into the time machine with me, I'm also launching an open invitation for you to further engage with this project and help it reach a wider audience.

 I need your creative spirit to write a comic book, a song, make an art exhibition, an animation or a short video.
 If this sounds like something you want to get involved in, drop me an email at email@example.com.
-I’d love to hear your ideas or to pitch you mine ;) More on how to get involved in this MozCast episode!
+I’d love to hear your ideas.
+More on how to get involved in this MozCast episode!

 Our Data Future